PrimarySite/stylelint-config-primarysite/README.md

 ## Helpful Tips

-- Consider adding `--report-needless-disables --formatter verbose` to the `stylelint` script in `package.json`.
+- Consider adding `--report-invalid-scope-disables --report-needless-disables --formatter verbose` to the `stylelint` script in `package.json`.

   For example: